Scala-Dev/exp-docs/_pages/developers/guides/feeds.md

 ![Feed](/common_images/developers/feed_preview.png "Feed Preview Button")

-- A dialog opens to show the preview data in `Json` format.
+- A dialog opens to show the preview data in `JSON` format.
 - The `data` can be downloaded pressing the `DOWNLOAD` button in the bottom right corner.

 ![Feed](/common_images/developers/feed_data.png "Feed Preview Data")